buckylee2019/powerpoint-automation-mcp/README.md

 # MCP Server Demo - PowerPoint Automation

-This project demonstrates how to use MCP (Model Completion Protocol) to create a server that provides PowerPoint automation capabilities.
+This project demonstrates how to use MCP (Model Completion Protocol) to create a server that provides PowerPoint automation capabilities for Amazon Q.

 ## Demo